MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 Note: The **Edit** operation is only available for Data sources that are not currently refreshing.
 Follow the below steps to edit an existing data source:

-- 1.Browse to the data source that you wish to edit:
+1. Browse to the data source that you wish to edit:

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-get-data-source.png "Get data source")

-- 2.Click on the **Edit** button to edit the data source in Power Query:
+2. Click on the **Edit** button to edit the data source in Power Query:

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-get-data-source-edit.png "Get data source Edit")

-- 3.Lastly hit **Save** as we did when we originally created our data source
+3. Lastly hit **Save** as we did when we originally created our data source

 ### Next steps:
 At this point you are ready to unlock unique customer insights through the **Data Configure** sections (those include **Map**, **Match** and **Merge**).
 If you wish to review all the entities that were ingested as part of the **Get Data** process, review the **Entities** section first.